Open access in Ethiopia

 OVERVIEW

 Addis Ababa University Libraries (AAUL) has been leading open access work in Ethiopia.
-In 2007, AAUL launched an institutional open access repository for theses and dissertations, to increase availability, visibility and access to research by students at Addis Ababa University (AAU).
+In 2007, AAUL launched an institutional open access repository for theses and dissertations, to increase availability and visibility of and access to research by students at Addis Ababa University (AAU).

 MAIN ACTIVITIES